History of the New York City Subway: 2017 state of emergency

 Underlying the fanfare of expansions, however, there was a gradual decline in maintenance of the subway, and consequently, fewer trains started arriving to their destinations on time.
 Maintenance spending declined before rising again from the 1990s to 2012, but on-time performance slowly eroded during that same time period.
 By 2017, only 65% of weekday trains reached their destinations on time, the lowest rate since the transit crisis of the 1970s.
 In the summer of that year, the subway system was officially put in a state of emergency after a series of derailments, track fires, and overcrowding incidents.

 To solve the system's problems, the MTA officially announced the Genius Transit Challenge on June 28, 2017, where contestants could submit ideas to improve signals, communications infrastructure, or rolling stock.
 On July 25, 2017, Chairman Joe Lhota announced a two-phase, $9 billion New York City Subway Action Plan to stabilize the subway system and to prevent the continuing decline of the system.
-The first phase, costing $836 million, consisted of five categories of improvements in Signal and Track Maintenance, Car Reliability, System Safety and Cleanliness, Customer Communication, and Critical Management Group.
-The $8 billion second phase would implement the winning proposals from the Genius Transit Challenge and fix more widespread problems.
+The first phase, costing $836 million, consisted of five categories of improvements; the $8 billion second phase would implement the winning proposals from the Genius Transit Challenge and fix more widespread problems.
 Six winning submissions for the Genius Transit Challenge were announced in March 2018.

 In October 2017, city comptroller Scott Stringer released an analysis of the effect of subway delays on the economy and on commuters.
 The study found that based on a normal wait time of 5 minutes and an average wage of $34 per hour in 2016, "worst-case" subway delays of more than 20 minutes could cost up to $389 million annually in lost productivity.
 By comparison, "mid-case" delays of between 10 and 20 minutes could cost $243.1 million per year, and "best-case" delays of between 5 and 10 minutes could cost $170.2 million per year.